 Hence, D/N → 0 when N → ∞.

-The Random Walk Hypothesis states that the expectation value of D () should be √N. You can see that it agrees with the condition: D/N → 0 for N → ∞.
+The Random Walk Hypothesis states that the expected value of D should be √N. You can see that it agrees with the condition: D/N → 0 for N → ∞.
 The mathematical proof is simple too.
-What bothers me is that this expectation value is seldom reflected in experiments.
+What bothers me is that this expected value is seldom reflected in experiments.

 In the following simulation, I’ve assumed that Python’s randomness generating skills are good enough for the task.
 Any number of experiments can be performed.
-Each experiment will consist of an user-defined number of steps.
-The program will calculate the distance in each experiment, and display the number of experiments which matched the theory, and the absolute average distance.
+Each experiment will consist of an user-defined number of tosses.
+The program will calculate the final distance in each experiment, and display the number of experiments that matched the theory, and the absolute average distance.
 Ultimately it will state whether the average experiment agrees with the theory or not.
 I’ve allowed a standard error of 10%.

 Enter number of experiments: 50